6th Grade Computer Tech

 - Use the web as a collaborative tool, while synthesizing knowledge of web-based tools.

-In this end of unit project, students will create an original Interactive Choose Your Own Adventure Story from scratch, utilizing a Flow Chart as a planner and organizer, and creating the project using advanced interactive features of Microsoft PowerPoint 2010.
+In this unit project, students will create an original Interactive Choose Your Own Adventure Story from scratch, utilizing a Flow Chart as a planner and organizer, and creating the project using the new Google Sites

 Summary of Project: